This week I want to get a little more sophisticated.

 - Customer Acquisition Costs: This is more relevant when getting involved with advertising, however, it's still useful to know even if you haven't got marketing spend.
 Essentially, the customer acquisition cost (CAC) calculation is the total amount spent on marketing/advertising to acquire customers within a period of time divided by the number of acquired customers with that same period of time.
 For example, within a year you spent £100 on marketing and managed to acquire 100 customers within that same year. £100 / 100 = £1.00, your customer acquisition cost is £1.00.
 Make sure this cost doesn't exceed the value of that customer or how much value they purchase.

 The answer: it depends.
 It depends on the size of your organisation (the bigger the scale the more KPIs to measure for efficiency and optimisation, to increase profits), the stage of your business (retailers that are in their early stages probably should only worry about the basics, initially and, most importantly, it depends on your goals and targets.

-Once you start retrieving data, it good to try and make sense of them and to see how far along you are to accomplishing your goals and how to influence them.
+Once you start retrieving data, it's good to try and make sense of it all and to see how far along you are to accomplishing your goals and how to influence them.

 I love all kinds of analytics.
 I'm a big believer in being data-driven but too much can be quite overloading.
-Try and stick to no more than five KPIs to measure at at a single time and only choose KPIs that drive the core of your business or ones that monitor the progress of your goals you've set to achieve, don't rely on vanity metrics (things that look good but but are not directly relevant to revenue).
+Try and stick to no more than five KPIs to measure at a single time and only choose KPIs that drive the core of your business or ones that monitor the progress of your goals you've set to achieve, don't rely on vanity metrics (things that look good but but are not directly relevant to growing the business).

-In future posts I would like to dig a little deeper on each KPI and discuss ways in which you can influence it.
+In future posts, I would like to dig a little deeper into each KPI and discuss ways in which you can influence it.

 As usual, my emails are open for questions, feedback and ideas (email@example.com).